 3. Black CAT6 Ethernet Cables (1 foot and 3 feet)

-With all piano work, subtlety is a must.
+With piano work, subtlety is a must.
 Anywhere black or concealed equipment can be used, I use it.
-Underneath a piano you won’t generally need more than one foot of ethernet cord.
+One foot has always been enough for me.
+More cord just means more to hide.

 4. Scotch Interlocking Fasteners